eclipse-ditto/ditto/documentation/src/main/resources/_posts/2024-02-15-integrating-ditto-aas-basyx.md

   );
 }
 ```
+*Listing 3: Payload mapping that creates a new AAS submodel if a new Feature appears*

 Besides `namespace`, this mapper uses the parameters `name` and `path` from the Ditto Protocol message.
-The `name`
-represents the second part of the Thing-ID, e.g., `sensor` from our `machine:sensor` example Thing.
+The `name` represents the second part of the Thing-ID, e.g., `sensor` from our `machine:sensor` example Thing (Listing 1).
 The `path` describes the part of the Thing whose change triggered the processed Ditto Protocol message.
-It may include the feature ID of the Ditto Thing or the whole path of the affected property of the Ditto Thing, but it can also be only `/` after the creation of a Ditto Thing.
-In our example message [above](#payload-mappers-from-ditto-to-basyx), the `path` is `/features/temperature/properties/value`.
+It may include the feature ID of the Ditto Thing or the whole path of the affected property of the Ditto Thing,
+but it can also be only `/` after the creation of a Ditto Thing.
+In our example message [above](#payload-mappers-from-ditto-to-basyx),
+the `path` is `/features/temperature/properties/value`.

-The mapping function extracts the ID of the feature from the parameter `path` and uses this together with the `name` of the Ditto Thing to build the ID of the corresponding AAS submodel.
-For example, whenever the feature `temperature` of a Thing called `machine:sensor` is created, an AAS submodel with the ID `sensor_temperature` in the AAS `machine` will be created.
+The mapping function extracts the ID of the feature from the parameter `path` and uses this together with the `name`
+of the Ditto Thing to build the ID of the corresponding AAS submodel.
+For example, whenever the feature `temperature`
+of a Thing called `machine:sensor` is created, an AAS submodel with the ID `sensor_temperature` in the AAS `machine` will be created.

 Similarly to the [AAS creation mapping](#map-from-thing-creation-to-aas-creation), the listed function returns a new message with a custom text payload.
 Below, we will create a connection so that this payload gets pushed to the BaSyx AAS server to trigger the creation of an AAS submodel there.

 #### Map from Property Update to Submodel Update

-The next mapper creates a submodel element representation, and we use it in the connection for every modification of a property in a Thing.
+The next mapper creates an AAS submodel element.
+we use it in the connection for every modification of a property in a Thing.

 ```javascript
 function mapFromDittoProtocolMsg(